 Internal letters of intent are the first step where the name and devices submissions are considered.
 It is the first phase of consideration, the winnowing (and in certain cases triage) of what has been received by the Submission Herald and fulfills the administrative requirements (forms, payment, etc.).

 At that stage, the most crucial things that need to be checked are adherence to the Standards for Evaluation of Names and Armory (SENA), and the absence of conflict with something that is already registered.
 Most evident problems should be detected, and hopefully resolved, in kingdom commentary.
 Keep in mind that you don’t have to comment on all aspects or know everything.
 Kingdom commentary is a great place to learn and get your feet wet.

 It should also be the time when these submissions are strengthened.
 For example: Is there better documentation for that name?
 Does the blazon need to be improved for clarity?
 Is a redraw necessary and feasible?
 Can a letter of permission to conflict be obtained to avoid a return?

 The goal is to give each and every submission the best possible chance to be registered or, if impossible, to discover it early enough in the process that the submitter does not have to wait for the Letter of Acceptances and Returns (LoAR) to know that there is an unsolvable problem.

 Good internal commenting also ultimately reduces the workload of the Laurel, Pelican and Wreath Sovereigns of Arms.

 Once a submission is in the Laurel OSCAR system, members of the College of Arms will review the submission.
-Much of this review is similar to what happened in-kingdom.
-At this stage, the submissions are reviewed by additional knowledgeable and experienced heralds.
+Much of this review is similar to what happened in-kingdom (even more so now that most of the internal commenting is done in OSCAR already).
+During this step, the submissions are reviewed by additional knowledgeable and experienced heralds.

 Aspects common to internal and external commentaries